KoustabhGhosh/Multi-265/README.md

 Note: Please make sure you have gcc installed on your Raspberry Pi 2.

-BranchNo6Matrix.sage is the sage code used to find suitable 6 x 6 matrices with good diffusion properties Multi-265.py is the python code for the multi-265 key-then-hash function.
+BranchNo6Matrix.sage is the sage code used to find suitable 6 x 6 matrices with good diffusion properties.

+Multi-265.py is the python code for the multi-265 key-then-hash function.